swipelux/Connect/.github/CONTRIBUTING.md

 ### Linking CLI globally

 You can also link the create-connect command globally.
 This allows you to try out create-connect elsewhere on your machine.
-Note that it will install the latest version of RainbowKit from npm so it's possible the template will be using APIs that haven't been released yet.
+Note that it will install the latest version of Connect from npm, so it's possible the template will be using APIs that haven't been released yet.
 This is most useful for seeing what the CLI looks like for a typical consumer.

 ```bash
 pnpm link:cli